Daniel-TheProgrammer/Fahrenheit/README.md

-# Fahrenheit
+# Fahrenheit/Degree Celsius
-This converts temperature from degree celsius to fahrenheit in c
+COnversion from Degree celsius to Fahrenheit and Fahrenheit to Degrees Celsius